Valherun/transcoder/README.md

                 to do this you will need to ssh into unraid and run as root : chown -R <desired user>:<desired group> <path to transcoder folder>

+&&& Had to reupload after an accidently repo delete &&&